emtee40/fdroid-wiki/Representing-apps-from-multiple-repos.md

 ## Drop multi-repo feature

 We completely remove the ability to add other repositories.
 One F-Droid client app is giving data from exactly one repo.
 At the same time, we make it very easy to create white-label versions of the client app with a custom repository pre-installed.
+Single apps could also (via a library) update themselves similar to how Signal (download version) does it.

 ### Pros

 * complex client code with lots of edge cases would get simplified a lot, making maintenance easier as well
 * Android security model would be followed: one app = one source of apps
-* an entire problem space would go away
+* an entire problem space would go away though part of it would still exist outside of F-Droid, e.g. which app-repo takes priority (Android 14 update ownership helps with this)
 * one-repo apps could be simpler (based on Basic?) and use upstream branding/colors/images

 ### Cons